arielpierot/arielpierot/README.md

 [![Github](https://img.shields.io/badge/GitHub-100000?style=for-the-badge&logo=github&logoColor=white)](https://github.com/arielpierot)

 As a Brazilian software engineer, I have a passion for technology.
 I have gained experience working in reputable startups within my home country.
-I'm ready to join forces with the open-source communities!
+I'm ready to join forces with the open-source community!
 My skills and passion are fully dedicated to making a difference through these projects.
 Let's bring some awesome new ideas to life together! 🚀💻

 ## Main technologies